Hollywood puts scandal aside for a night at the honorary Oscars

-LOS ANGELES (Reuters) - Putting aside the sexual harassment scandal for a night, the stars of Hollywood came out on Saturday to celebrate the work of actor Donald Sutherland and four other filmmakers awarded honorary Oscars.
+LOS ANGELES, Nov 12 (Reuters) - Putting aside the sexual harassment scandal for a night, the stars of Hollywood came out on Saturday to celebrate the work of actor Donald Sutherland and four other filmmakers awarded honorary Oscars.

 Sutherland, 82, has appeared in more than 140 films including “The Dirty Dozen”, “MASH” and “Don’t Look Now” and is familiar to a younger generation for the “Hunger Games” franchise, but had never won an Oscar.